Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Estimation

 \subsubsection{Label-consistent EM algorithm}

+In practice, the Expectation--Maximization (EM) algorithm serves as a natural estimation approach for estimating $\hat{\boldsymbol{\theta}}(u)$.
+However, a purely pointwise implementation, where the component labels are treated independently across local models at each specific \(u\), poses challenges due to label switching.
+When the model is fitted independently at each \(u\), the resulting component labels fail to remain consistent across neighboring locations.
+To resolve this, we propose a label-consistent EM algorithm \citep{huang2013nonparametric} for parameter estimation in the model.

-To estimate coefficient functions at each given point $u$, following \citet{huang2013nonparametric}, we employ a modified EM algorithm in which the E-step estimates component memberships globally, independent of the specific location \(u\), while in the M-step, the component-specific coefficient functions are updated simultaneously over a set of grid points, $\left\{u: u \in [0,1]\right\}$.
+To estimate coefficient functions at each given point $u$, we employ a modified EM algorithm in which the E-step estimates component memberships globally, independent of the specific location \(u\), while in the M-step, the component-specific coefficient functions are updated simultaneously over a set of grid points, $\left\{u: u \in [0,1]\right\}$.
 This step ensures consistent labeling and smooth functional estimation.
-Based on this representation, the modified EM algorithm proceeds with iterating the following \textbf{E-step} and \textbf{M-step}.
+Based on this representation, the modified EM algorithm proceeds with iterating the following steps.